spacebro/spacebro-bridge/readme.md

 ## ❓Why ?

 We love to use spacebro to connect multiple apps together.
-Sometimes, we want to use some apps outside of the spacebro galaxy.
+Sometimes, we want to use an app written outside of the spacebro galaxy.
-It is now pretty easy to do so if the app already implements socket.io server.
+When faced whit this, there is two path you can use:
+* the long path: fork the foreign app and implement `spacebro-client` inside.
+* the galaxy shortcut: `spacebro-bridge`

 spacebro-bridge will connect to the foreign socket.io server, connect to spacebro, and forward all messages back and forth between the two.
 Socket.io acknowledgments are working too!